hacks-guide/Guide_Wii/docs/nand-backup.md

     ![](/images/nanddumper@ios/dump-complete.png)

+1. Insert your SD card or USB drive into your computer.

 1. On your computer, ensure that you rename `DATE_SERIAL_nand_XX.bin` to `nand.bin`, and `SERIAL_keys.bin` to `keys.bin`.
 This ensures that BootMii can properly parse your NAND backup in the event that it needs to be restored.

     ![](/images/nanddumper@ios/rename-files.png)